bombasic/todo-ts-app/README.md

 # todo-ts-app

-Simple ToDo react app to learn Typescript
+Simple ToDo react app to learn Typescript with React